seglo/crm/README.md

 ## todo

 * Build draggable UI to assoc. contacts with organizations
+  * Dragable UI is buggy and not mobile friendly
 * Factor out into module with tests if applicable
 * Handle api error cases
 * Investigate neo4j (GrapheneDB neo4j db as service, heroku addon: https://addons.heroku.com/#data-stores)